 The Best Nutrition For Dogs and Puppies | Choosing The Best Dog Food For Your Dog

-By Rachele Baker, DVM – I am delighted to share with you the following excerpt from Chapter 1 of my newly released book Dog Health Care: 7 Simple Ways To Keep Your Dog Healthy.
+By Rachele Baker, DVM – I am delighted to share with you the following excerpt from Chapter 1 of my recently released book Dog Health Care: 7 Simple Ways To Keep Your Dog Healthy.

 Praise for Dog Health Care: 7 Simple Ways To Keep Your Dog Healthy: